-Along with these standard responsibilities, add specific house rules into a tenant agreement.
-For example, you can give instructions to follow for the standard tenant responsibilities.
+Along with these standard responsibilities, add your specific house rules into a tenant agreement.
 This will make for a more efficient tenancy and ideally a more responsible tenant.

-The tenancy agreement is also an opportunity to set boundaries for what a tenant can and can’t do with home decor and home improvements.
-To avoid the unwanted surprise of a brightly painted wall or unfortunate tenant DIY, establish the clear permissions required for property improvements.
+The tenancy agreement is also an opportunity to set boundaries for what a tenant can and can’t do when it comes to home decor and home improvements.
+To avoid the unwanted surprise of a brightly painted wall or unfortunate tenant DIY, establish the clear permissions required for major changes.

 Property owners ought to clearly specify the limits of occupancy for your rental.
 List the names of authorized tenants on the lease agreement.
 If things go south, you will have grounds to evict a tenant who invites a friend to move-in or sublets the unit, without permission.

 Will your property have utilities included in the rental fee?
-Or will your tenant be responsible for taking over utility bills and keeping on top of the payments?
-Leaving tenants responsible for their electricity, heat, air conditioning, internet, and cable TV bills allows them to monitor the usage to stay within their budget.
+Or will your tenant be responsible for taking over the bills and keeping on top of payments?
+Leaving tenants responsible for their electricity, heat, air conditioning, internet, and cable TV bills allows them to monitor the usage and stay within their budget.

 Have you covered who takes responsibility for a loss of keys?
-As a landlord, you should provide a tenant with a set of keys that they will return at the end of the tenancy.
-On the other side, tenants should be made aware of the fees for replacing keys or having a lock changed.
+As a landlord, you should provide tenants with a set that they will return at the end of the tenancy.
+Alternatively, tenants should be made aware of the required fees for replacing keys or having a lock changed.

 A tenant should be responsible for the waste that they generate.
 Make it clear what trash removal services are provided.
 Explain their responsibility to adhere to waste removal.
 This includes the frequency of removal, recycling and composting in your building.
 Failing to keep on top of waste removal is not just unsightly, it can also result in pest infestations.

-It is wise to include a rental rule that prohibits disruptive behavior and illegal activities at your property.
+It is wise to include a rental rule that prohibits disruptive behavior and illegal activities.
 This will restrict excessive noise that could antagonize the neighbors.
-It could also prevent illicit and criminal acts such as drug dealing.
+It could also prevent illicit and criminal acts from happening in or around your space.

-If you offer parking amenities with your rental include the rules relating this in your tenancy agreement.
-Clearly stating areas designated for parking and those which are out-of-bounds for vehicles keeps everyone on the same page.
-Better yet, it is advisable to assign specific parking spaces to tenants.
+If you offer parking amenities with your rental, include all the related rules in your tenancy agreement.
+Clearly stating which areas are designated for parking and which are out-of-bounds for vehicles keeps everyone on the same page.
+Better yet, it’s advisable to assign specific parking spaces to tenants.